🔓20 Years of Historic Financial Data at Your Finger-tips. 🚀 Ratios, Trends, Peer Comparison.➡️ Sign Up

 As a statistic derived from surveys, the consumer price index (CPI) is subject to sampling errors.
 The CPI estimates overall inflation by pricing a sample of goods and services purchased by consumers.
 However, sampling a subset rather than the complete universe of transactions introduces potential biases.
 Controlling and measuring sampling error is necessary for the CPI to provide reliable inflation measurement.

 The Bureau of Labor Statistics (BLS) carefully constructs the CPI sample to represent the full range of consumer expenditures across geographic areas and outlets.
-However, sampling naturally has limitations.
-Some categories, like energy, experience high monthly price volatility, increasing sampling error risks.
+But sampling naturally has limitations.
+Some categories like energy experience high monthly price volatility, increasing sampling error risks.
 Infrequently purchased items also pose challenges.

 Small samples randomly omit goods with extreme price changes, skewing the index.
 As the sample size decreases, the potential variation between the sample statistic and true population parameter rises.
 The BLS seeks samples large enough to minimize the sampling error to acceptable levels.